servufi/rust-cdp-starter/README.md

 # Chrome Automation starter in Rust

-A flexible chrome automation starter built using Rust, leveraging Chrome DevTools Protocol (CDP) to control, inspect, and manipulate web pages.
+A flexible chrome automation starter using Rust, leveraging Chrome DevTools Protocol (CDP) to control, inspect, and manipulate web pages.
 It features WebSocket communication between Rust <-> Browser and Rust <-> JavaScript.

 ## Features